 Notice that at half-filling all the states at negative (positive) energies are completely filled (empty).
-Therefore, the ground state energy in the noninteracting system is given by $-2\sum^{\prime}_{i} |E_i|$, while that in the presence of any mass ordering is $-2\sum^{\prime}_{i} [E^2_i+\Delta^2]^{1/2}$.
-The summation is performed over all the filled states, denoted by the prime symbol, and the factor of 2 accounts for the two-fold degeneracy of each state.
+Therefore, the ground state energy in the noninteracting system is given by $-2\sum^{\prime}_{i} |E_i|$, while in the presence of any mass ordering it is $-2\sum^{\prime}_{i} [E^2_i+\Delta^2]^{1/2}$.
+The summation is performed over all the filled states, denoted by the prime symbol, and the factor of 2 accounts for the twofold degeneracy of each state.
 Therefore, formation of mass orders yields maximal gain in condensation energy, and their nucleation is energetically most favored at and close to the zero temperature.

 The stage is now set to promote the notion of the NH catalysis of these two density-wave orders, which we subsequently generalize to showcase a robust mathematical criterion for this mechanism to be operative.
 Once again, we restrict the discussion to mass orders as they are energetically most favored.
 Recall that the hopping Hamiltonian for the NH system is given by $\hat{h}_{\rm NH}$ in Eq.~\eqref{eq:NHHamil}.
-Any mass order for which the corresponding operator \emph{commutes} with $\sigma_0 \otimes \hat{h}_{\rm CDW}$ (entering the anti-Hermitian part of $\hat{h}_{\rm NH}$), anticommutes with $\hat{h}_{\rm NH}$, which we name commuting class mass.
+Any mass order for which the corresponding operator \emph{commutes} with $\hat{h}_{\rm mass} \equiv \sigma_0 \otimes \hat{h}_{\rm CDW}$ (entering the anti-Hermitian part of $\hat{h}_{\rm NH}$), anticommutes with $\hat{h}_{\rm NH}$, which we name commuting-class mass.
 In the presence of such mass ordering the eigenvalues of the total effective single-particle operator $\hat{h}_{\rm NH} + {\mathcal O}_{j}$ with $j={\rm CDW}$ or ${\rm SDW}$ constitute a set $\{ {\rm sgn}(E_i) [(1-\alpha^2) E^2_i + \Delta^2]^{1/2}\}$.
-Therefore, the ground state energy of the half-filled NH system at zero temperature and in the presence of commuting class mass is
+Therefore, the ground-state energy of the half-filled NH system at zero temperature and in the presence of commuting-class mass is

 where the summation is restricted over the filled states at negative energies.